0xf10e/blog/SaltStack_templating_pillar.rst

     https://github.com/saltstack/salt/issues/11350#issuecomment-38340122
 .. _salt users mailing list:

-(Sorry for the rambliness, I started writing this at 23:45...)
+(Sorry for the rambliness, I started writing this at 23:45 and still don't feel like rewriting everything...)

 What
 ----